Charles H. Lundquist College of Business

 The Graduate School of Management is accredited by AACSB International.

 Activities of the Center for Sustainable Business Practices, James H. Warsaw Sports Marketing Center, Lundquist Center for Entrepreneurship, and the Marilyn C. and Gerry B. Cameron Center for Finance and Securities Analysis may be of interest to graduate students.
 The centers are described in the introductory section to the Charles H. Lundquist College of Business.

 Master’s Degree Programs

-The Graduate School of Management offers course work leading to the master of accounting (MActg) and the master of business administration (MBA).
-In the Lundquist College of Business, master of arts (MA) and master of science (MS) degrees are available only to PhD candidates.
+The Graduate School of Management offers course work leading to the master of accounting (MActg), the master of science in finance (MS), and the master of business administration (MBA).
+In the Lundquist College of Business, with the exception of the master of science in finance, master of arts (MA) and master of science (MS) degrees are available to PhD candidates.
 Students must complete the requirements specified in the description of their degree program.

 Andrew Verner, Director

 398C Anstett Hall